Dissertation projects for the MSc by Research in Astronomy & Astrophysics

 This MSc project will produce and test an interpolation map-maker using the high-level IDL language, which will function as a prototype for an advanced map-maker for the Planck and C-BASS projects.

-The chemistry of giant starsSupervisor: Dr. Iain McDonald, Prof. Albert Zijlstra
+The evolution of metal-poor giant starsSupervisor: Dr. Iain McDonald, Prof. Albert Zijlstra

-The Orbital Parameters of Radio Emitting X-ray TransientsSupervisors: Dr Tim O'Brien & Prof Ralph Spencer (Emeritus)
+The Orbital Parameters of Radio Emitting X-ray TransientsSupervisors: Prof. Tim O'Brien & Prof Ralph Spencer (Emeritus)

 X-ray binaries are close binary star systems in which one star transfers matter to the other.
 The donor star is typically a main-sequence star (although some are more evolved) whilst the accretor is a more compact object, usually a neutron star or black hole.
 The release of gravitational potential energy in the accretion process causes the systems to be bright in the X-rays.
 Some of these systems show outbursts in which the X-ray brightness changes rapidly - these are known as X-ray binary transients.
 These systems also show radio emission, in many cases in the form of jets.
 The mechanism which drives these outbursts and variability is still not well understood.
 This project aims to explore the relationship between the radio/X-ray variability and the orbital parameters.
 For example, we might expect that binaries with circular orbits would have steadier accretion than those with eccentric orbits and hence might exhibit less variability.
 The project would involve collecting data on orbital periods etc, where known, and comparing these with known radio and X-ray properties.
 Observational data will be gathered largely from the published literature although archives, such as from the VLA, could also be mined where data are incomplete.
 Ways of appropriately characterising 'variability' would need to be investigated - so there are also signal processing aspects of the project.

-Observation and modelling of nova explosionsSupervisor: Dr T.J.
+Observation and modelling of nova explosionsSupervisor: Prof. T.J.
 O'Brien

 Novae are interacting binary stars in which a white dwarf accretes matter from a companion star.
 A thermonuclear explosion on the surface of the white dwarf ejects the matter, causing a significant brightening across the spectrum from radio waves to gamma rays.
 Our group and international collaborators are involved with monitoring nova outbursts using a range of telescopes and interpreting the observations in terms of hydrodynamic models of the explosion.
 A number of projects are possible in this area, including reduction and analysis of radio observations (including from e-MERLIN), hydrodynamic simulations of shocks and modelling of X-ray emission.
 Outstanding questions relate to the geometry of the ejecta and the ultimate fate of the white dwarf, in particular whether some of these systems eventually end as supernova explosions.